salekh/salekh.github.io/about.md

 layout: page
 title: About Me
 ---
 Welcome to my personal webpage.
 I am <strong>Sanchit Alekh</strong>.
-Apart from being a student of Computer Science, I am really passionate about music (Art in general, but music stands out), photography, cooking and traveling.
-I currently live and study in Aachen, located at the westernmost point of Germany.
-It is one of the few cities in the world which is located at the crossroads of 3 countries.

-I study at the [RWTH Aachen University](http://www.rwth-aachen.de/cms/~a/root/?lidx=1), Germany's largest and leading technical university.
-The [Computer Science](http://www.informatik.rwth-aachen.de/) Department is situated at the nice and picturesque [Informatikzentrum](https://goo.gl/maps/H8KGQxtRfG52).

-Currently, I am working at [AUDI AG](https://www.audi.de/de/brand/de.html) as a ***Data Scientist Intern*** in the group [TechHub Data Driven Production](http://www.audi.com/de/unternehmen/menschen/perfect-paint-finish.html).
-The group strives to create a co-working space for the Production and IT departments at the firm, to enable data-driven, smart and efficient automotive production.
+I am currently working as a Big Data Engineer at [Data Reply GmbH](https://www.reply.com/data-reply/en/) in Munich, where I work on a diverse range of projects, mainly in the area of cloud and distributed computing.
+On my most recent project, I worked as a part of a team that developed an enterprise chatbot platform on the Microsoft Azure Cloud using technologies such as Kubernetes, Terraform, Botframework and Microsoft Cognitive Services.

+Combining my knowledge of software engineering, databases and distributed systems, I help customers develop and deploy complex software that routinely interacts with, and acts upon massive amounts of data on different kinds of infrastructure, i.e., on-premise or on public clouds such as AWS, Azure or GCP.

+Previously, I was working as a Data Scientist Intern at [AUDI AG](https://www.audi.com/de.html) in Neckarsulm, Germany, where our focus was on building solutions for smart-factories and enable data-driven production.
+I am a firm champion of using data analytics for making production more efficient, cost-effective and less wasteful.

+I pursued my MSc. in Software Systems Engineering from [RWTH Aachen University](http://www.rwth-aachen.de/cms/~a/root/?lidx=1), Germany's largest and leading technical university, where my coursework and research were focused in the area of 'Data and Information Management'.
+I was closely associated with the chair of Databases and Information Systems, where I worked under Prof. Christoph Quix.

 To know more about my personal life, please visit [this](http://salekh.github.io/personal_life/) page.
 To know about my academics, head to my [Academics](http://salekh.github.io/academic/) page.

 <div class="message">
   <h2>Current Events and Notifications</h2>
   <ul>
-    <li><strong>05.05.2018: </strong> In July 2018, I will begin my Master Thesis at AUDI AG, jointly supervised by <a href="http://dbis.rwth-aachen.de/cms/staff/quix">Dr. Christoph Quix</a> and <a href="http://dbis.rwth-aachen.de/cms/staff/geisler">Dr. Sandra Geisler</a> at RWTH.</li>
-    <li><strong>21.04.2018: </strong> I attended my first live football game, <a href="https://www.stuttgarter-nachrichten.de/inhalt.vfb-stuttgart-gegen-werder-bremen-eine-der-besten-offensivleistungen-dieser-saison.09ddacef-31f9-4138-8c9e-cbed0e581f4b.html">VfB Stuttgart vs Werder Bremen</a> at the Mercedes Benz Arena in Stuttgart</li>
+    <li><strong>01.01.2021: </strong>I have successfully spent 5 years in Germany.
+My heartfelt gratitude and thanks to everyone who I've come to know during this period.
+It's been a truly enriching and life-changing experience </li>

   </ul>